 Nobody is.
 Of course, some people may be a bit better than others, and there is a person who is the best multitasker in the world.
 But it does not matter.
 When they single task they will beat their multitasking selves every time.

 You will get better results when you start to singletask.
 Work projects, studying for school, playing with your kids.
 Everything will be better when you focus.

 Read about the methods you can use to build a multitasking-free environment.

-Maybe you like fishing; maybe you are into knitting or competitive dog grooming.
+Maybe you like fishing; perhaps you are into knitting or competitive dog grooming.
 Your interests are what make you unique.

 The knowledge we gain from our activities leaves a mark on us.
 In most cases, we meet people who are different from any other group.
-Creating a list of your interest helps you find areas where you can make your life more interesting.
+Creating a list of your interests helps you find areas where you can make your life more enjoyable.
 Create a list of current interest and then add anything that you have found interesting throughout your life.

 For example, I love tea, and I really like marketing.
 When I combine these two interest, then I can create a business that I love.

 Dilbert’s author Scott Adams noted that when you are in the top 25% of a field and combine different fields, then you get a competitive edge.
 The best opportunities lie in areas where you can combine three or more interests.
 The intersecting area of three interests is only about 6 percent of the population, and if you add the fourth interest, then you get to the 1% range.